 In our frequent travels back and forth between Ohio and California, I’ve run across many new faces.
 Sometimes we wind up conversing, other times not so much.
 In the conversations that do start up, it’s pretty much guaranteed that our story will come out.
 “Where are you all headed?”
 “Oh, you have family out there?”
 And so I begin to explain.
 “Rare, fatal disease.
 Travel for experimental treatment.
 Yes, its genetic.
 Oldest son just died from it.”
 (You know, it goes something like that, but with a touch of “Bekah” as my husband refers to it.)
 I can usually see the struggle and quarrel in their minds as they search for what to say next.
 Those questions are supposed to lead to small talk and I just hijacked the conversation and laid it all bare.
 As people process what to say, I hear a variety of responses.
 And I have been so blessed in these conversations, even though the other person often feels inadequate in the words they respond with.
 Honestly, I’ve been through it and I don’t even have adequate words most of the time.

 But one such response that I hear often is, “I just don’t understand why”.
 And I’ve wrestled with that.
 Because, well, I know the answer.
 But it’s a monstrosity to tackle and it’s messy.
 And there isn’t this easy way out.
 But really, maybe we’ve got the why question in the wrong context all together.
 So… I guess I’m going there this time.
-And, by the way, I’m not going to pretend I’ve got this all figured out or that I have the depth of biblical and theological training to declare myself an expert in this field.
+And, by the way, I’m not going to pretend I’ve got this all figured out or that I have the depth of theological training to declare myself an expert in this field.
 So I’m praying God will be speaking through my words as I share vulnerably what I’m learning deep in my soul as I journey through brokenness.

 So, a long time ago- okay, in the beginning of this world, God created Adam and Eve.
 He gave them so many incredible gifts, one of them being free will.
 God loved them deeply and created them in His image.
 He wanted them, in turn, to love him deeply and he knew the only way that relationship could be returned authentically would be if Adam and Eve chose to love him back.
 (Who wants to have to force people to love them in return?)
 So, he did what any good and loving parent would do and he established boundaries that held Adam and Eve safe in his love.
 Well, Satan, who had once been in the presence of God, turned against him and infiltrated the beautiful garden where Adam and Eve lived.
 He used deception to lead them to believe they could be better, do better, achieve better than God was allowing them to be.
 All they needed to do was eat some fruit from the tree of good and evil and their eyes would be opened.
 And so they ate.
 And their eyes were opened and their hearts were shattered.
 For God had protected them from the evil Satan wished to penetrate into them and what they had been protected from now ruled in their hearts and minds.
 They felt things they’d never felt before… Shame, brokenness, incompleteness, fear.
 And so, yes, they could see good and evil like God could, but they lacked one distinct disadvantage… They weren’t God.
 And so began this complicated world where good and evil battle and brokenness and sickness and pain and sorrow run rampage.
 And death… Yes, death happens.
 This world wasn’t supposed to have death.
 It was created for life!
 For joy!
 For pleasure, adventure, for community, for good!
 Not death.